woocommerce/woocommerce-blocks/CONTRIBUTING.md

 This will ask for a tagged version number, check it out from GitHub, check out the SVN repository, and prepare all files.
 It will give you a command when it's finished to do the actual commit; you have a chance to test/check the files before pushing to WordPress.org.

 **Important:** Before running the release script ensure you have already pushed a new release to GitHub.

-### Bumping the version

-After you release, create a commit to master that updates the version to the next minor with a `-dev` suffix.
-For example, if you just released `2.5.0`, you'd do an update changing the version to `2.6.0-dev`.
-See an [example here](https://github.com/woocommerce/woocommerce-gutenberg-products-block/commit/e27f053e7be0bf7c1d376f5bdb9d9999190ce158).

 ## Updating a single file in WordPress.org